dataluscorp/browser/toolkit/components/telemetry/docs/collection/events.rst

 The YAML definition file
 ========================

-Any event recorded into Firefox Telemetry must be registered before it can be recorded.
+Any event recorded into Datalus Telemetry must be registered before it can be recorded.
-For any code that ships as part of Firefox that happens in `Events.yaml <https://searchfox.org/mozilla-central/source/toolkit/components/telemetry/Events.yaml>`_.
+For any code that ships as part of Datalus that happens in `Events.yaml <https://searchfox.org/mozilla-central/source/toolkit/components/telemetry/Events.yaml>`_.

 The probes in the definition file are represented in a fixed-depth, three-level structure.
 The first level contains *category* names (grouping multiple events together), the second level contains *event* names, under which the events properties are listed.
 E.g.: